Zulhumor/BIMarathon2022/University Rankings/README.md

 This project will assist students and their parents to answer following questions;

-1. Which cities have the most number of top ranking universities?
+1. Which United States cities have the most number of top ranking universities?

-2. What is the student faculty ratio of the top ranked universities in the database?
+2. What is the student faculty ratio of the top ranked United States universities in the database?

-3. What is the percentage of international students of the top ranking universities?
+3. What is the percentage of international students of the top 10 ranking universities in United States?

-4. How two universities are different based on certain aspects?
+4. How those universities are different based on certain aspects and what their standing in the world university ranking?

-5. Out of top ranked 100 universities, which universities have better average score Private or Public Universities that are located in US.
+5. Out of top ranked 100 universities, which universities have better average score Private or Public Universities that are located in US?

 Content